ajay-sreeram/ajay-sreeram/README.md

-I do Natural Language processing, Full stack development (Language agnostic)
+I do Natural Language processing, (Language agnostic Full stack development too)

 Open to collaborate on projects with Python, Javascript, Java, Dart or any other languages